TallKite/linnstrument-firmware/README.md

 3) edo (notes per octave)
 4) octave stretch in cents

-5) anchor pad
+5) anchor pad chooser
 6) anchor note
 7) anchor cents

 8) set note lights

-9) set to 31edo Bosanquet (row offset 3, column offset 5)
+9) set locator CCs
 10) set to 41edo Kite guitar (row offset 13, column offset 2)
 11) reset to 12edo

 See above for the column offset.
 Buttons 4-8 don't work until you set the edo.

 The anchor pad is a specific pad or cell that doesn't change pitch when you change the edo (the notes per octave).
-The anchor pad chooser displays the row and column of the current anchor pad, e.g. R3C6 means row 3 (from the top) and column 6.
+The anchor pad chooser displays the row and column of the current anchor pad, e.g. R4C11 means row 4 (from the top) and column 11.
+Tap the blue "R4C11" and you'll see the normal display with the anchor pad blinking.
+Tap any pad to set a new anchor cell.
+All the lights will shify accordingly.
-To choose a new anchor pad, tap the blue "R3C6" and then tap any pad.
+Change the anchor note to transpose by 12edo semitones.
 Change the anchor cents to detune the entire Linnstrument.
+Each split can be transposed independently any number of edosteps from the anchor cell, allowing any tuning.
 Like the guitar tuning screen, a midi note is sent when you change either the anchor note or the anchor cents.
-Each split can be transposed independently any number of edosteps from the anchor cell, allowing any tuning.

 When the notes per octave is greater than 12, the OCTAVE/TRANSPOSE screen shows two extra rows for transposing by edosteps.
 The 2nd and 3rd rows now transpose not by semitones but by major 2nds (since most edos have several different semitones).